Preface to Lyrical Ballads Summary

 Wordsworth strongly dismisses the dominant poetic language grounded in complex and academic words.
 In contrast, he encourages language “actually used by people” – a language the average person can comprehend.

-The poet forms a sincere and direct bond with the readers by embracing simplicity and rejecting artificiality.
+The poet forms a sincere and direct bond with the readers through simplicity and rejecting artificiality.

 • The Universality of Human Experiences

-Wordsworth asserts that poetry should revolve around universal human experiences that surpass societal classes and boundaries.
+Wordsworth says poetry should focus on universal human experiences beyond societal classes and boundaries.

-He believes that every human heart harbors shared emotions, and poetry is a vehicle to capture and express these sentiments.
-Thus, the poet is a representative of the communal human spirit.
+He believes every human heart shares common emotions, and poetry captures and expresses these feelings.
+Therefore, the poet represents the shared human spirit.

 • The Poet as a Man Speaking to Men